anne75/holbertonschool-sysadmin_devops/0x10-web_stack_debugging_1/README.md

 For these projects, a docker container was provided with Nginx running as a deamon.
 So entering the container, Nginx status was one of not running but it was actually listening to port 8080.
 For task 0: work was to make it listen to port 80 too.
-Fort task 1: work was to look into the init.d/nginx file, so that even after starting Nginx to run on port 80, it would still show as not running.
+Fort task 1: work was to start nginx but showing it as not running when checking the status.
+Some solutions are to look into the init.d/nginx file or to remove the pid just created after starting nginx (look into /var/run/nginx).